pryjmi/stin_prj/README.md

 2. Dnešní datum
 3. Momentální kurz České Koruny vůči Euru

-Příklady koverzace: \n
+Příklady koverzace:
 Q: "What's your name?"
-A: "My name is Bot, nice to meet You."\n
+A: "My name is Bot, nice to meet You."
 Q: "What's today's date?"
-A: "Today is April 4th 2022."\n
+A: "Today is April 4th 2022."
 Q: "Show me exchange rate of EUR."
 A: "Current exchange rate of EUR is 24,420 Kc."

 Funkční vlastnosti: